 - a.
-All assignments will be taken from the etext via WebAssign. - b.
-Quantity: The course will include 10 homework assignments. - c.
-Timeliness: Unless announced differently, homework will be posted on a Friday, and completed by 9:00 pm on the second Monday of the week after the homework is assigned.
-This means that you might have a new homework assignment prior to completing your previous assignment.
-You may always complete it early.
-Late homework will not be accepted.
-Emergencies will be considered on a case-by-case basis. - d.
+All assignments will be taken from the text book. - b.
+Quantity: The course will include 10+homework assignments. - c.
+Teams: You may work in teams of 3 or less students on the weekly assignments, but each student should turn in his/her own assignment, or you may complete your homework individually. - d.
+Timeliness: Unless announced differently, homework will be posted on a Friday, and must be submitted by D2L Drop Box by 9:00 pm on the second Monday of the week after the homework is assigned.
+This means that you might have a new homework assignment prior to handing in your previous assignment.
+You may always submit it early via D2L.
+Homework submitted up to 24 hours after due date will have 20% deducted from the total score.
+For homework submitted 24 hours to 48 hours after the due date, the deduction is 40%, and NO homework will be accepted after the beginning of the class following the due date.
+Therefore, if homework is due on Monday, you must turn it in by the beginning of the class on Wednesday to get any credit at all.
+If you have a valid reason for handing in late homework, you must let me know in advance.
+Emergencies will be considered on a case-by-case basis.
+Homework assignments must be submitted on D2L.
+Homework cannot be emailed, faxed, given to the department secretary, stuffed into my or T.A.'s mailbox, or slipped under our office doors.
+Keep your returned homework. - e.
 Academic integrity: Students are expected to uphold the University of Arizona academic integrity policy.
 Copied homework is not difficult to detect.
 Penalties for turning in copied homework are as follows: first offense warning and 0% credit for copied problems for all parties; second offense all parties involved will score a non-droppable 0% for the assignment; third offense failing grade in the course.
-Group work is a great way to learn, and study groups are encourage, but you should try the problems on your own first, for your own benefit and also to be fair to the group.
+Group work is a great way to learn, and study groups are encourage, but you should try the problems on your own first, for your own benefit and also to be fair to the group. - f.
+Quality: Always indicate your answers clearly.
+Please print your name on each sheet.
+Anything that cannot be read will be considered wrong.
+Please remember that it's easier to claim more partial credit if your homework is clearly done.